 “This book was written as an open letter from the author to his 15 year old son in hopes that he could begin to understand race in the world as a person of color.
 "I tell you now that the question of how one should live within a black body, within a country lost in the Dream, is the question of my life… " boldly written with instances we can all relate to as men of color in our pursuit of the American Dream.” says Dr. Rodney Washington, Associate Professor, Elementary & Early Childhood, College of Education and Human Development, Jackson State University.

-For more information, please contact us: 601-979-1563 or 601-979-4348 or email: COFO.Center@jsums.edu
+For more information or if you have any questions regarding the Series, please feel free to contact us at 601-979-1563 or 601-979-4348 or email: COFO.Center@jsums.edu